Splitting the Gravitational Atom: Instabilities of Black Holes with Synchronized or Resonant Hair

 The space of solutions is described in \cite{Herdeiro:2014goa,Herdeiro:2015gia}.
-Two limiting regimes are: (i) for vanishing scalar field $(\Phi\rightarrow 0)$, a subset of Kerr BHs are obtained, computed using a test scalar field on Kerr~\cite{Hod:2012px}.
-Nearby, one finds almost bald BHsSH; (ii) for vanishing BH size (implying $r_H\rightarrow 0$), spinning boson stars are obtained~\cite{Schunck:1996he,Yoshida:1997qf}.
+Two limiting regimes are (i) for vanishing scalar field $(\Phi\rightarrow 0)$, a subset of Kerr BHs are obtained, computed using a test scalar field on Kerr~\cite{Hod:2012px} -- nearby, one finds almost bald BHsSH; (ii) for vanishing BH size (implying $r_H\rightarrow 0$), spinning boson stars are obtained~\cite{Schunck:1996he,Yoshida:1997qf}.
 These have a \textit{toroidal} energy distribution.
 Nearby one finds very hairy BHs, whose dynamics can be understood via a test particle approximation on the boson stars geometry.
-KBsSH have global (resp.\ horizon) mass and angular momentum $M,J$ ($M_H,J_H)$~\cite{Herdeiro:2015gia}.
+BHsSH have global (resp. horizon) mass and angular momentum $M$ and $J$ ($M_H$ and $J_H)$, respectively~\cite{Herdeiro:2015gia}.

 The (perturbative) dynamics of almost bald BHsSH uncovered superradiant instabilities~\cite{Ganchev:2017uuo}, anticipated in~\cite{Herdeiro:2014jaa}.
 These could be very long-lived~\cite{Degollado:2018ypf}.
-Here we shall focus on the non-linear dynamics of very hairy BHs, unexplored so far.
-Some physical quantities of three illustrative solutions considered below are presented in the following table (using $\mu=1$, $c=1$, $G=1$):
+Here we shall focus on the nonlinear dynamics of very hairy BHs, unexplored so far.
+Some physical quantities of three illustrative solutions considered below are presented in the following table (henceforth using $\mu=1$ and $G=1$ unless explicitly stated):

 {\bf A toy model.} Since BHsSH interpolate between Kerr BHs and spinning boson stars they may be regarded as an equilibrium non-linear bound state between these limiting configurations -- Fig.~\ref{fig1} (left).
 Is this equilibrium \textit{stable}?